zdichev/eohn-a2/README.md

 ## Setup your A2 Dev environment

 1. Install node.js. for your platform https://nodejs.org/en/download/
-Node installs also node package manager aka NPM
+Node installs also node package manager aka NPM.
+You guessed it!
+That NPM is the program that manages our apps dependencies.
+So we only need the manifest file `package.json`.

 2. Install Angular CLI A command line interface for Angular: https://cli.angular.io/
     ```